robertvirany/baby-crackme/README.md

 .text:000000014000BF60                 jnz     short loc_14000BF77
 ```

 This assembly prompts the user for input and compares the input to Str2 (Ida thinks this is "password" I believe due to the symbolic info in the .pdb file).
 If the compare is not zero, the program short jumps to loc_14000BF77, to the branch where the program will continue and eventually print "Access granted!".
-If it is zero, it will continue without jumping to the "wrong password" branch where it will eventually print "Access denied!".
+If it is zero, it will continue, without jumping, to the "wrong password" branch where it will eventually print "Access denied!".

 To reverse this, I simply changed the code from jnz (0x1575) to jz (0x1574) to reverse the control flow.
 You can see that if you run `crackme.exe` and enter the correct password (password) it will print "Access denied!" which is opposite of the original logic (saved in `crackme.bak.exe`).